Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Generative Model Validity Checks

 In addition to this simple visual examination, we use a pretrained image classifier, ResNet18 (\citeauthor{he2016deep}, \citeyear{he2016deep}), to conduct transfer learning to validate the meaningfulness of our DCGAN-generated images.
 Intuitively, if the generated images are indeed from the same theme as that of the real images (i.e., graffiti), ResNet18 should be able to classify them into the same category as that of the real images.
 First, we retrain the classifier to recognize graffiti and nongraffiti images using 100 real graffiti images (both internal and external, with $\text{label}=1$) and 70 real nongraffiti images (internal, with $\text{label}=0$) as inputs.
 Second, we test the validity of the retrained classifier on a test set consisting of real images.
-As shown in Table \ref{hitrate}, the classifier has an accuracy rate of 97.2\% when classifying the images into graffiti and nongraffiti categories.
-The false-negative rate and false-positive rate are both very low on the test set, further validating the ability of the classifier to predict the graffiti category.
-Finally, we use this retrained classifier to predict the labels for the set of generated graffiti images and present the hit rate in the last column of Table \ref{hitrate}.
-Here, the hit rate is defined as the percentage of the generated images that are predicted to be in the graffiti category (i.e., $\text{label}=1$).
+The classifier has an accuracy rate of 97.2\% when classifying the images into graffiti and nongraffiti categories.
+The false-negative rate and false-positive rate are both very low (2.4\% and 3.4\%) on the test set, further validating the ability of the classifier to predict the graffiti category.
+Finally, we use this retrained classifier to predict the labels for the set of generated graffiti images and present the hit rate, defined as the percentage of the generated images that are predicted to be in the graffiti category (i.e., $\text{label}=1$).
 We find that the hit rate is 99\%, meaning that almost all the generated images are classified into the graffiti category by the classifier.
 This means that our generative model is able to produce meaningful designs with high fidelity.

-\subsubsection{Controllably generating designs with certain popularity levels}
+\subsection{Controllably generating designs with certain popularity levels}